 Massive datasets have created exciting new opportunities yet have imposed new challenges for the scientific community.
 These new data-intensive problems are especially challenging for Bayesian methods, which typically involve intractable models that rely on computationally intensive simulations for their implementation.
 While simple algorithms (e.g., random walk Metropolis) might be effective at exploring low-dimensional distributions, they can be very inefficient for complex, high-dimensional distributions.
 To address this issue, we have been developing methods that exploit the geometric properties of the parameter space to improve the efficiency of sampling algorithms.
 My students and I have published several papers on variations of Hamiltonian Monte Carlo.
 In these projects, we have been collaborating with my colleagues Hongkai Zhao and Jeff Streets.

 Statistical Methods in Neuroscience

 My methodological research is mainly motivated by applied problems.
-The main focus of my applied research has been on large-scale biological studies, where sophisticated experiments have created a data deluge, and as a result, new challenges for statisticians.
+The main focus of my applied research has been on large-scale biological studies.
 I am mainly interested in analysis of large-scale neurophysiological studies.
 We have recently developed new statistical models to capture temporal cross-dependencies among multiple neurons by simultaneous modeling of their spike trains using Gaussian processes.
-In these projects, we are closely collaborating with my colleagues Hernando Ombao and Sam Behseta, as well as several scientists including Norbert Fortin, Steve Cramer, and David Moorman.
+In these projects, we are closely collaborating with my colleagues Hernando Ombao, Sam Behseta, and Pierre Baldi, as well as several scientists including Norbert Fortin, Steve Cramer, and David Moorman.

 babaks at uci dot edu